 To find information on how to determine if the animal genuinely needs help (often baby deer and cottontail rabbits do NOT need help), who to call if you need professional assistance and how to keep the animal safe and comfortable until they can be transported to a licensed wildlife rehabilitator, we turn to Wild Baby Rescue Center, here in New Jersey, for their wealth of knowledge.
 Please visit this link for wonderful information outlining if an animal needs to be rescued or not.

-If you TRULY need a volunteer wildlife rehabilitator professional who is qualified to treat, care for and release wild animals click here.
+WHO TO CALL: If you TRULY need a professional wildlife rehabilitator who is qualified to treat, care for and release wild animals click here.